YesAndNYC/yesandnyc/_posts/2016-07-01-hello-world.md

 ---
 layout: blog
 title: Why I'm building a new consultancy brand called Yes! and...
-subtitle: Some thinking behind containers, connected networks and consulting
+subtitle: Some thinking on containers, connected networks and consulting
 ---

 Hello world.